sharetribe/flex-docs/src/docs/references/events/index.md

 external places, e.g. a CRM, a spreadsheet or a calendar.
 It also allows programs to react to logical actions as part of the marketplace flows.
 For example, setting a field in user metadata can trigger an integration to publish the user's listings.
-Using events, it is possible to cover many of the use cases where other applications use webhooks.
+Using events makes it possible to cover many of the use cases where other applications use webhooks.

 Currently, Flex exposes events by allowing them to be queried via the [Integration API](https://www.sharetribe.com/api-reference/integration.html#query-events)